New Russian cyberattacks target more US networks | DW | 25.10.2021

 The Russian-based agency that orchestrated last year's SolarWinds cyberattacks — Nobelium — has hit hundreds more companies and organizations, according to tech giant Microsoft.

-The company says it believes the activity shows Russia is seeking to grab a technological foothold in the US that would allow it better to spy on Kremlin targets — either now or in the future.
+The company said it believes the activity shows Russia is seeking to grab a technological foothold in the US that would allow it better to spy on Kremlin targets, either now or in the future.

 In a blog on its website, Microsoft said Nobelium's latest wave of attacks had targeted "resellers and other technology service providers."